wylswz/wylswz.github.io/CloudComputing/CCC.md

 In master-slave model, master decomposes the problem into small tasks and distributes to workers and gather partial results to produce final result.

-### Shared memory parallelism
+### Shared memory parallelism (MP)
 Multi-threading is one type of shared memory parallelism.
 A master forks a number of sub threads and diveide tasks between them.
 One implementation is OpenMP, which is limited to single instance.

-### Distributed memory parallelism
+### Distributed memory parallelism (MPI)
 Programs are parallelized by sending messages between processes.
+Some functions in MPI are:
+- **Bcast**: Broadcast same piece of data to all processes
+- **Scatter**: Send a part of data from one process to all the processes (each process get different pieces of data)
+- **Gather**: Gather data from all processes
+- **Reduce**: Perform a reduce operation, return the result to root.

+### Parallism Patterns
+- **Master-Slave**: Master decomposes problem to smaller tasks, distribute them to workers and gather the results.
+Many ways to do it: Threading, Web service workflow ...
+- **Single Process Multiple Data**: Each process executes same piece of code but on different parts of data.
+Data is splitted among available processors
+- **Data Pipelining**: Includ multiple stages of execution, that typically operate on large number of dataset
+- **Divide & Conquer**: Divide problem into sub-problems which can be independently solved.
+Master-worker is like divide & conquer with master doing split and join operation.
+- **Look ahead execution**: C depends on P for some output value V,  then C predict V. If that's correct, there's a performance gain, otherwise restart the task with correct V.

-## Cloud
+## Cloud (L5)

 ### Definition
 Cloud computing is a model for enabling ubiqutous convenient, on demand network access to a pool of configurable computing resources that can be repidly provisioned and released with minimal management effort and provider interaction.
+Cloud computing has following characteristics:
+- On-demand self-service
+- Broad network access
+- Resource pooling
+- Rapid elasticity
+- Measured service

+### How to attach a volume
+- Create mounting point in fs
+- Format the volume (for nectar cloud, it's in /dev/vdb)
+- Mount the volume to the mounting point

 ### Public cloud
 Pros: